kittyjosh111/linux-and-thinkpad-scripts/kj111Rotate/README.md

 Notice the ```value 0``` or ```value 1```.
 This can be used to determine whether the tablet has entered tablet mode or not.
 Thus, if we enter tablet mode, we run evtest --grab on both the TrackPoint and TouchPad to "turn them off".
 We should note down their PID though, so we can terminate the grab and thus return input to the user upon exiting tablet mode.
 In effect, when the device exits tablet mode, we kill the evtest process grabbing the TrackPoint and TouchPad, thereby restoring functionality.

 Couple this with systemd, and we can run this script on startup.

+One more note, if we run --grab when tablet mode has already been entered (```value 1```), then the trackpoint and touchpad get disabled until the next time you login to the session NOT in tablet mode.
+We overcome this issue by first running ```evtest``` to monitor the state of tablet mode.
+If we detect tablet mode, we will halt the grab until the user exits tablet mode.

 ---